Is peanut butter good for you? Or should you only eat it in moderation?

 - Vitamin E, an antioxidant that protects your cells from free radical damage and neurological diseases[*].

-- Potassium, one of the most important electrolytes you’ll need to pay attention to on a ketogenic diet.
+- Potassium, one of the most important electrolytes you need on a ketogenic diet.

 - Niacin (or vitamin B3), which helps boost your metabolism and aid in nervous system function[*].
 Just a single ounce of peanuts provides 17% of your daily allotment of niacin[*].

 As you can see, peanut butter has a fair number of health benefits.
 However, there are also a few downsides you may want to consider.